 Technically, these shouldn’t be called fryers because you will not be deep frying your turkey in oil using these.
 Instead, you will be roasting your turkey in really high temperatures inside a cooking pot that will be heated from the outside.

-Even though you will definitely not get the exact flavor, texture or taste of an actual deep-fried turkey, it’s a much safer option as it does not involve you using huge amounts of highly heated oil.
+Even though you will definitely not get the exact flavor, texture, or taste of an actual deep-fried turkey, it’s a much safer option as it does not involve you using huge amounts of highly heated oil.
 It’s also much healthier as deep-fried turkeys are soaked and cooked in a lot of oil, which can be a huge health hazard if you have children running around you.

 Another important advantage is that, unlike traditional ovens which can make your turkey dry, these turkey fryers make sure that your turkey is juicy even if it does not have the accurate flavor of a deep-fried turkey.
 Moreover, they are a bit cheaper as you will not need huge amounts of cooking oil.

-Bear in mind that, within these types of oil-less turkey fryers, there are 3 further sub-type: Air fryers, Infrared fryers and Electric fryers.
+Bear in mind that, within these types of oil-less turkey fryers, there are 3 further sub-type: Air fryers, Infrared fryers, and Electric fryers.

-Best Turkey Fryer FAQ:
+Best Turkey Fryers FAQ: